Posted on July 15th, 2020

 Since you are at a higher risk of serious health problems, it's important for you to get new information about the virus from trustworthy sources.
 There are several veteran-focused outlets that are providing regular updates with new information about the virus.

 Trusted sources that are publishing new information about the virus include:

 We all have a part to play in slowing the spread of the virus, which is why we invite everyone that makes homemade facial masks to join our campaign.
 Please send with delivery or bring your homemade face masks and coverings to our law firm at 2160 Highland Ave, Birmingham, AL 35205 and we will deliver these to our clients diagnosed with cancer and their families.

 The outbreak has had a massive ripple effect throughout the U.S., and our veterans are caught in it.
 Our skilled, caring team of professionals will continue to track developments in order to best advise and support veterans and their families.

 If you are a veteran who struggles with a disease as a consequence of military asbestos exposure, you may be eligible for compensation from asbestos trust funds and from the VA.
-To initiate the legal process of filing a claim, please contact our attorneys as soon as possible, as asbestos exposure cases have a statute of limitations of 3 years in the majority of states which, if it expires, you will no longer qualify for compensation.
+To initiate the legal process of filing a claim, please contact our attorneys as soon as possible.
+You will only have to send our attorneys your military records, which you must retrieve, and your medical records.
+These documents will help our legal team have a starting point in evaluating your case.
 With over 25 years of professional experience, our lawyers will help you recover the maximum compensation you are entitled to, which will also help you afford superior healthcare and treatment.